Netherlands in the Eurovision Song Contest 1979: Before Eurovision

-Nationaal Songfestival 1979

 The final was held at the RAI Congrescentrum in Amsterdam, hosted by Martine Bijl.
 Five songs took part, all performed by Xandra, with the winner being decided by eleven juries who each had 50 points to distribute between the songs.
-Ten of the juries consisted of people from various professions (politicians, musical conductors, carnival workers, nurses, chefs, local mayors, media presenters, actors, footballers and firefighters) while the eleventh was made up of members of the Sandra Reemer fan club.
+Ten of the juries consisted of people from various professions (politicians, musical conductors, carnival workers, nurses, chefs, local mayors, media presenters, actors, footballers, and firefighters) while the eleventh was made up of members of the Sandra Reemer fan club.